sait-wbdv/fall-2021/src/assignments/dsgn270/design/assignment-2.md

     - For example: "user submits form" instead of "user enters username..."

 ### Wireframe: 5 points
-- Screens should be low-fidelity
+- Screens should be low-fidelity.
 - Annotate your wireframes with Task Flow step numbers and arrows.
 - All wireframe screens should be included in the markdown file as a single image no larger than an 8"x10" printed page (can be either portrait or landscape) and embedded as a markdown image.